 Noteworthy, TA is considered more reliable and effective in markets that operate under normal conditions, with high volume and liquidity.
 The high-volume markets are less susceptible to price manipulation and abnormal external influences that could create false signals and render TA useless.

 In order to examine prices and eventually spot favorable opportunities, traders utilize a variety of charting tools known as indicators.
-Technical analysis indicators can help traders identify existing trends and also provide insightful information about trends that may emerge in the future.
+Technical analysis indicators can help traders identify existing trends and also provide insightful information into trends that may emerge in the future.
 Since TA indicators are fallible, some traders make use of multiple indicators as a way to reduce risks.

 Typically, traders who use TA employ a variety of different indicators and metrics to try and determine market trends, based on charts and historical price action.
 Among the numerous technical analysis indicators, simple moving averages (SMA) are one of the most used and well-known examples.
 As the name suggests, the SMA is calculated based on the closing prices of an asset within a set time period.
 The exponential moving average (EMA) is a modified version of the SMA that weights recent closing prices more heavily than the older ones.